 Here are a few of the biggest reasons why children love nursery rhymes, and why they benefit from them:

-And to give you some inspiration for which nursery rhymes to share in your own early years setting, here are 15 classic rhymes (and lyrics) to explore.
+And to give you some inspiration for your own early years setting, here is a list of 15 classic nursery rhymes with lyrics.

 Listen to it here: